dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 The promises are hidden within the getJSON method.

-Don’t worry if this example doesn’t make much sense or if you find some of the syntax (such as function* or yield) unfamiliar.
-By the end of this chapter, you’ll meet all the necessary ingredients.
-For now, it’s enough that you compare the elegance (or the lack thereof) of the nonblocking callback code and the nonblocking generators and promises code.
+Don't worry if this example doesn't make much sense or if you find some of the syntax (such as function* or yield) unfamiliar.
+By the end of this chapter, you'll meet all the necessary ingredients.
+For now, it's enough that you compare the elegance (or the lack thereof) of the nonblocking callback code and the nonblocking generators and promises code.

-Let’s start slowly by exploring generator functions, the first stepping stone toward elegant asynchronous code.
+Let's start slowly by exploring generator functions, the first stepping stone toward elegant asynchronous code.

 6.1 使用生成器和 promise 编写优雅的异步代码